Yonle/openradio/README.md

 const player = openradio();

 player.play(fs.createReadStream("audio.mp3"));
-// After this function, Do player.pipe(dest)
+// After this function, A player is now broadcasting a song.
-// Please notice that this is not regular readstream.
+// Do player.pipe(writable) after this.
 ```

 #### For OpenRadio CLI